-As any curly girl will tell you, curly hair calls for a totally different product protocol than straight hair, and that is the case when it comes to removing build-up, too.
-This formula uses matcha green tea, aloe vera, and panthenol to get rid of residue without stripping curls of their essential nutrients and moisture, leaving your spirals soft, smooth, and silky.
+As any curly girl will tell you, curly hair calls for a different product protocol than straight hair, and that is the case when it comes to removing build-up, too.
+This formula uses matcha green tea, aloe vera, and panthenol to get rid of residue, leaving your curls soft, smooth, and silky.